 Work began in February 2017, starting with limited vegetation clearing completed in March.
-Earth work will continue--starting from the north end of the Riviera Club site--throughout the rest of 2017 and even through the winter if weather allows, likely to be complete in spring 2018.
+Earth work will continue--starting from the north end of the Riviera Club site--throughout the rest of 2017 and even through the winter if weather allows.
 Riviera Club representatives are regularly involved in the coordination meetings related to constructing this phase of the levee.